awsdocs/amazon-eks-user-guide/doc_source/eks-using-tags.md

 You can tag new or existing Amazon EKS clusters and managed node groups\.

-If you're using the Amazon EKS console, you can apply tags to new resources when they are created or to existing resources at any time using the **Tags** tab on the relevant resource page\.
+If you're using the Amazon EKS console, then you can apply tags to resources when they are created or to existing resources at any time using the **Tags** tab on the relevant resource page\.
+If you're using `eksctl`, then you can apply tags to resources when they are created using the `--tags` option\.

 If you're using the Amazon EKS API, the AWS CLI, or an AWS SDK, you can apply tags to new resources using the `tags` parameter on the relevant API action or to existing resources using the `TagResource` API action\.
 For more information, see [TagResource](https://docs.aws.amazon.com/eks/latest/APIReference/API_TagResource.html)\.